Lumberjack Hopetoun Softfloor: Review

 I must say, I was impressed with the outer presentation of the Lumberjack.
 She’s neat, compact and looks terrific on the road.
 Everything is fully encased in well-sealed containers and there are no loose or nagging rattles to annoy you.
-The paint scheme is a smart two-tone grey with aluminium checkerplate highlights and is topped off with a heavyweight PVC travel cover, secured with zips and Velcro edges acting together to keep out the dust and grime.
+The paint scheme is a smart two-tone grey with aluminium checkerplate highlights and is topped off with a heavyweight PVC travel cover, secured with zips and hook and fastener edges acting together to keep out the dust and grime.
 We loaded up the old Disco and headed down the Great Ocean Road in search of adventure, singing that tune that kept rolling around in our heads – "I’m a lumberjack and I’m okay!"

 The trailer sat beautifully on the road and tracked even better along the slimy and corrugated roads as we left the bitumen.
 Offroad, the independent suspension cushioned all of the knocks, bumps and vibrations as we toddled up hill and down dale in search of an elusive campsite.
 The bad news is that many of the old hidden beauties I enjoyed many years ago are now closed to the public or encased in public camping areas, complete with all the signs of civilisation.
 I don’t think I will be planning the Otways for that out-of-the-way adventure again, however, we found some solace in the beautiful Cumberland River Holiday Park, yet another beautiful spot nowadays converted into a fully-managed and very well-presented camping ground.
 This is a beach and riverside location loaded with modern facilities but it still retains the timeless beauty of the small trickling stream with its steep cliff faces and beautiful grassy banks.
 I caught one of my first trout in these waters some 50-odd years ago.